 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Salt and Pepper*

 Arrange a tortilla on a parchment-lined baking sheet.
 Top with 1/3 cup of the beef mixture and spread in an even layer.
 Top with another tortilla and repeat until all the beef mixture is used up, finishing with a tortilla.
-Sprinkle over remaining cheese.
-Bake in middle of oven until tortillas and heated through and cheese melts, 5-7 min.
-(NOTE: Assemble 1 stack for 2ppl or 2 stacks for 4ppl)
+(NOTE: Assemble 1 stack for 2 ppl or 2 stacks for 4 ppl.)
+Sprinkle with remaining cheese.
+Bake in the middle of the oven until tortillas are heated through and cheese melts, 5-7 min.

 Stir together sour cream, lime zest and remaining lime juice in a small bowl.
 Season with salt and pepper.

 Using a bread knife, cut tortilla stack into wedges (like a cake).
 Divide wedges between plates and top with lime crema and salsa.
 Sprinkle over remaining cilantro and squeeze over a lime wedge, if desired.